saatvik-10/saatvik-10/README.md

 <h2 align="left">Hi there! 👋 I'm Saatvik</h2>
 <p align="left">Heard my name for the first time?
-Don't worry, you'll be seeing it more often because I'm here to play a long inning. 🚀</p>
+Don't worry, you'll be seeing it more often coz I'm here to play a long inning :) 🚀</p>

 ---